sghangaan/OnlineBooking-MovieTickets/README.md

    <br> Figure 2.
 Entity Relationship Diagram (ERD) of the entire website
 </p>

 In parallel, the Entity Relationship Diagram (ERD) ventures into the underlying database architecture of the University Cinema website.
-This scholarly diagram elucidates the entities and their relationships, providing a comprehensive view of how data is structured and interconnected.
+This scholarly diagram elucidates the entities and their relationships, providing a comprehensive view of how data is structured and interconnected.  <br>